 Prodromal Labor 101: What It Is, What It’s Not and How to Cope

 By definition, the word prodromal means the symptoms one experiences before the onset of the actual condition.
-For example, if you’re about to get the flu, your prodromal symptoms may include a mild sore throat, runny nose, fatigue, etc. During pregnancy, prodromal labor will include symptoms of labor (ex: mild to strong contractions) that unfortunately aren’t progressing into a normal labor pattern or significantly dilating the cervix… YET.
+For example, if you’re about to get the flu, your prodromal symptoms may include a mild sore throat, runny nose, fatigue, etc. During pregnancy, prodromal labor will include early signs of labor (ex: mild to strong contractions) that unfortunately aren’t progressing into a normal labor pattern or significantly dilating the cervix… YET.
+Prodromal labor is your body’s way of slowly preparing for labor.

-Prodromal labor is different than the common braxton hicks contractions that most women experience during the latter half of pregnancy.
-Braxton hicks contractions are generally mild, sometimes on only one part of the uterus, and do not become longer, stronger and closer together.
+Prodromal contractions are different than the common braxton hicks contractions that most women experience during the latter half of pregnancy.
+Braxton hicks contractions feel mild, sometimes on only one part of the uterus, and do not become longer, stronger and closer together.
 Braxton hicks contractions can be stopped by rest, sleep, hydration and/or a warm bath or shower.
 These contractions tend to have an irregular pattern to them.

 Compared to braxton hicks, prodromal labor contractions feel more like labor contractions – they’re stronger and can’t be stopped by rest, sleep, hydration and/or a warm bath or shower.